 That being said, a MagicBand can only be linked to one ticket or pass at a time.
 If not everyone in the group has a MagicBand, the people without a band can use their phones instead.

 You can, however, link more than one MagicBand to a particular pass or ticket.
 It's super easy to reassign a MagicBand to a different admission type.
-I have three bands assigned to my ticket at the moment, so I can use either one.
+I have three bands assigned to my ticket at the moment, so I can use any of them.
 If I bring a friend or family member, I can reassign one of the bands to them for the day and then later reassign it back to my ticket with a tap on the app.

 Disneyland MagicBand Battery Life and Charging